 Another reason, if there is a problem after the kidney’s filter leaving the urine accumulated.
 Meaning in the ureters which are the little tubes coming out the kidney, or the bladder which is where the urine accumulates or in case of men, the prostate area which can be enlarged, and it can be very difficult to let the urine pass through it.

 When we have an acute kidney injury several things can happen.
 The blood pressure might increase because we are not controlling the blood pressure and the volume in the body.
 Another thing that might happen is that we might get very swollen; the eyes get puffy, the legs get swollen, we may have shortness of breath or even chest pain, and what we use to measure the kidney’s functions is elevated.
+You may be interested in searching renal specialist near me.

 This molecule is called creatinine and the creatinine is normally on a higher level in persons that are muscular or big, meaning that they have a lot of muscles mass, or lower in older persons or people that are not very muscular.
 Normally it runs above 1.0mg/dl and it accumulates when you have an acute kidney injury.
 We use this in the hospital setting or in the ambulatory setting to know if your kidneys are working well because it is a very rapid test.